-Jane Ring Frank is pleased to be in her thirteenth year as Minister of Music and Worship Arts at First Congregational Church in Winchester.
+Jane Ring Frank has been our talented Minister of Worship & the Arts since 2003.
 From 1998-2003, Ms. Frank was Director of Chapel Music at the Episcopal Divinity School in Cambridge, where she worked extensively with Archbishop Desmond Tutu, Bishop Emeritus of Cape Town, South Africa.
 Prior to that post, from 1991-1998, Ms. Frank was Director of Music at Boston’s Arlington Street Church, where she conducted a 65-voice volunteer chancel choir.

 With degrees in conducting, as well as collaborative piano, Ms. Frank is a Resident Senior Scholar at the Women’s Studies Research Center of Brandeis University, Artistic Director of the 60-voice Concord Women’s Chorus and Artistic Director of Cantemus, a 40-voice chamber chorus located on Boston’s North Shore.
 From 1997-2009, Frank was the Artistic Director and Founder of Boston Secession, one of the city’s premiere professional choral ensembles.
 Critically acclaimed by the Boston Globe (“extraordinary chorus, notable for its beautiful balance, and musical surety…”), Ms. Frank conducted and produced two CDs which were outstandingly reviewed by the New York Times, Gramophone, and American Record Guide, along with other journals, magazines and blogs.
 For a number of years, she served as Conductor for E. C. Schirmer’s professional recording choral ensemble, Philovox, as well as a 10-year faculty member at Emerson College.